input-output-hk/jormungandr/doc/jcli/transaction.md

 # Examples

+The following example focuses on using an utxo as input, the few differences when transfering from an account will be pointed out when necessary.

-Let's say we have the following utxo
+Let's use the following utxo as input and transfer 50 lovelaces to the destination address

+## Input utxo

 | Field                     | Value        |
 | ------------------------- |:------------:|